CambridgeSemiticsLab/BH_time_collocations/docs/sponsors.md

 # Sponsors and Partners of *Biblical Hebrew Time Collocations*

+A special thanks to these institutions and individuals who have made this project possible.

 ###  University of Cambridge, Faculty of Asian and Middle Eastern Studies
 <a href="https://www.ames.cam.ac.uk"><img src="images/CambridgeU_color.jpg" width="295.25" height="61.375"></a>